Mejikano/Module-11-Challenge-UFO/README.md

 ### Drawback

-Applying multiple filters to each raw was a challenge indeed, a single if statement linked with all user input text at once does not work because the user can leave blank input texts on the filter pane i.e. city === city & state === state & date === date & shape === shape etc.
+Applying multiple filters to each raw was indeed a challenge, a single if statement linked with all user input text at once does not work because the user can leave blank input texts on the filter pane i.e. city === city & state === state & date === date & shape === shape etc.

 Alternatively an algorithm with an if statement per input text: if (city === city), if (state === state) etc... could solve the problem.

-However the iteration and filtering code implemented dinamycally with two JS fat arrow functions take the filters keys and iterates per table record (row) and each input text (key) to identify records matching given criteria.
+However the iteration and filtering code implemented dynamically with two JS fat arrow functions take the filters keys and iterates per table record (row) and each input text (key) to identify records matching given criteria.

 ***Pros of this approach** is that this same code snippet works if more fields are added to be filtered as it would be just an HTML change, less code lines are needed as well (no if statement per filtering field).